NIGK14025U Water Resources (part 1)

 MSc Programme in Geology-Geoscience

-The course integrates the disciplines geology, hydrology, hydrogeology, groundwater-surface interactions, and streamflow.
-Development of complex 3D geological models using GeoScene 3D geological modeling and visualization software.
+The course will integrate disciplines such as geology, hydrology, hydrogeology, groundwater-surface interactions, and streamflow.
+Development of complex 3D geological models using advanced geological modeling and visualization software.
 Uncertainty of geological models.
 Fundamentals of groundwater flow, flow pattern and groundwater – surface water interaction in relation to climate, topography, and geological composition.
 Application of GMS modeling software for simulating groundwater flow, streamlines, groundwater ages, groundwater-surface water interaction, streamflow, and flow budgets.

 Water resources investigations at catchment scale